kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Leakage Example

-Using post outcome data.
+Using post outcome data
-Using future information.
+Using future information
 Using human corrections

 > Real-world examples help illustrate how these concepts apply in practice.
 Pay attention to both successes and failures - both teach valuable lessons about what works and what doesn't.